sweng-epfl/public/sdp/guides/Intro.md

 > :information_source: You can always change the minimum SDK later if you need to, but please keep in mind that not all devices have the latest version of Android.

 > :information_source: While the default is *Java*, *Kotlin* is now the recommended programming language for Android.
-If you want, you can therefore choose to do the project in Kotlin.
+> If you want, you can therefore choose to do the project in Kotlin.
+Either way, your entire team has to agree on which language you pick.

 This is a good time to open a file explorer and look at all the files that have been created.
 The Android developer documentation on [managing projects](https://developer.android.com/studio/projects/index.html) provides a good overview of what all these files do.

 First of all, Android projects use a build system called *Gradle*.
 This is a very common tool in the Java ecosystem.
 It allows developpers to specify the way a project should be built, which dependencies it needs, how it should be tested...
 It's similar to a Makefile in C/C++, only with more features.
-In *Gradle*, each project is defined using a `build.gradle` file that the tool reads and understand.
+In Gradle, each project is defined using a `build.gradle` file that the tool reads and understand.

 An Android project actually has two **build.gradle** files.
 With a command line, it's easy to distinguish them since one is located at the root of the project while the other one is located in the `app` folder.
 With Android Studio, it can be a bit tricky to distinguish these files.
 Under `Gradle Scripts` in the file explorer, you will find the following:

 - **build.gradle** `(Project: ...)`: this is the top-level gradle file.
 - **build.gradle** `(Module: ...)`: this is the app-level gradle file, i.e. **app/build.gradle**.